- Where is camp located?

 We have a campwide “no technology” policy.
 Although we understand the need for many campers to travel with phones, all phones must be checked in with an administrator on Opening Day.
 Laptops, e-readers, and other mobile devices must be left at home.
 This means that campers have the opportunity to unplug and interface with one another face to face — without social networking, texting, calling, or Skyping.
 This policy is strictly enforced as we give campers the opportunity to maximize interpersonal interaction, build lasting friendships, and form strong community bonds.

 Email: Your camper will have access to a computer on Sundays.
 At this time, she may send emails home and read all the wonderful emails that have been accumulating in her inbox.
 Please note that computer use is limited to email only and monitored by our staff to ensure that there is no Internet surfing.
-Camp is unique opportunity to slow down and unplug.
+Camp is a unique opportunity to slow down and unplug.

 Letters: Camp stationery is readily available, and each camper needs only her address book and postage.
 Letter-writing is an art form, and we encourage campers to write a weekly letter home with all the news.
 The counselors, as well as “Big Sisters," are always ready to help with this activity.
 Our camp director still has letters she wrote home from camp and ones she received from her mother and father more 40 years ago!

-The camp store is open on Opening and Closing Days of each camp session and on weekdays from 4:30–5:30 p.m.
+The camp store is open on Opening and Closing Days of each camp session and on weekdays.
 Each camper has an account that is billed to a credit card on file.
 The store carries emergency toiletries, limited items for class use, and a broad selection of Santa Catalina clothing.
 We do not have food or drink for sale because we provide three meals and two snacks each day.
 The store gives campers the opportunity to budget and plan for their purchases.
 We encourage each family to talk realistically with their camper(s) about their expectations for camp store usage.

 Although it is natural to want to drop in if you live in or near Monterey, we kindly request that parents refrain from visiting or dropping off packages.